RoseBeaupreARA/scripts/README.md

 # USB permissions for autopilot
 sudo cp 50-usb-ara.rules /etc/udev/rules.d/

+# Knowledge base

-# Environment variables should be set in .profile
+* Environment variables should be set in .profile
-# Aliases should be set in .bashrc
+* Aliases should be set in .bashrc